+Although the altitude is still pretty low, there are some pretty nice views west and north of Fremont and the Fremont Hills from this part of the trail.
 Curving around the hillside, the trail enters a ravine and passes under the welcome shade of a few trees.
 The trail then continues to climb through the ravine without the benefit of any shade.

 Soon the trail breaks out of the forest cover, though, and becomes a dirt road again, climbing incessantly over a bare, treeless, grassy slope.
-It’s common to hear gunshots or other noise from one of the private properties below.
+It’s common to hear gunshots or other noise from the properties below.

-At the beginning of this loop, the route meets the western route and begins a steep climb up peak.
+The best part of the hike is the high-elevation loop.
+At the beginning of this loop, the route joins the western route and the wide, heavily-worn trail begins a steep climb up the peak.
 After reaching the summit, where there’s almost always a small crowd, continue down the other side; the crowds immediately drop away and you find yourself in a much quieter, more relaxing environment.

 After reaching the end of the loop, return the way you came.

 © 2011, 2012, 2017, 2022 David Baselt